peaBerberian/str-html/README.md

 elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements)
 already answer that need, so you might consider them.

-Though, `str-html` is no react, if you really need custom component, dynamic updates and complex state management, you may want to look-up for another more complete solution.
+Though, `str-html` is not React, if you really need custom component, dynamic updates and complex state management, you may want to look-up for another more complete solution.